guntaaskapoor24/soundscape/README.md

   The dataset used was downloaded from Kaggle and then modified and cleaned to remove accent marks and make it more useful.

 **Deployment:**
-  The application has been deployed on Streamlit Cloud.
+  The application has been deployed successfully on Streamlit Cloud.